The Pro Shop Pub 2017

-Our Colorful history written by Tampa bay times reporter Drew Harwell 2011
+Our Colorful history written by Washington post reporter Drew Harwell 2011

 CLEARWATER — One of downtown's oldest businesses is a nondescript gay bar named the Pro Shop Pub.

 Drive too fast on Cleveland Street, east of Myrtle Avenue, and you'll miss it — a garnet outpost, brick and glass block, with only "Pro Shop" in neon lights.